-Increased tumour incidences compared to controls in rats were observed after oral substance administration generally considered a relevant route of exposure.
-Dermal and inhalation carcinogenicity studies are not available for EDTMP-Na.
-Hence, from the available set of data it is not conclusively proven that no other than the oral route could cause the hazard.
+Increased tumour incidences compared to controls in rats were observed after oral substance administration, which is generally considered a relevant route of exposure.
+Dermal and inhalation carcinogenicity studies are not available for EDTMP-H. Hence, from the available set of data, it is not conclusively proven that no other than the oral route could cause the hazard.